chace-carey/GroCalc/USERSTORIES.md

 - Items are saved to backend

 ## User Story #8
 As a user I want to be able to search up my roommates names and add them as a friend in order to edit and view the same list.
-No later then October 30, 2023.
+No later then November 6, 2023.

 ## Acceptence Criteria
 - A person is able to add a friend and both users are able to see eachother on their devices